Last update: December 13, 2025

 Leadership

-In a Google search there were 2,650,000,000 (up from 455,000,000) results for the word leadership.
-On the National Speakers Association’s website there are over 2075 speakers (up from 650) who are experts on Leadership.
+In a 2022 Google search there were 2,650,000,000 (up from 455,000,000) results for the word leadership.
+On the National Speakers Association’s website there are over 2075+ speakers (up from 650) who are experts on Leadership.
+As of Nov 2025 update, I cannot update these search numbers but:

 I don’t know about you, but as an engineer and NOT a very touchy feely kind of person, I have trouble relating to all the discussion on leadership.